Solirs/gettit/INSTALL.md

 - The binary doesn't work on your OS/Distro.

+- You want a 100% up to date build.

 Step 1, clone the repository which contains the source code(aka download it).